Click here to read the curriculum in the course catalogue.

 18–22 April 2028*

-The course is available every second year.
+The course is available every other year.

 Please find dates and details about the exam in the exam schedule.